-Tarmo, the village shopkeeper of yore, knew you and your family, your hobbies and purchase history, and mostly had a hunch about what to offer you and when.
+Tarmo, the village shopkeeper of yore, knew you and your family, hobbies, and purchase history and mostly had a hunch about what to offer you and when.
 Tarmo, familiar with your “analogue footprint”, was discreet and offered genuine service instead of pushing things upon you.
 He worked in precisely the same way as a modern DMP system, making money and saving money through his marketing activities.

 Tarmo made money by personalising analogue marketing channels: